Hallmarks of aging: Telomere shortening

 Telomeres are regions of repetitive nucleotide sequences associated with specialized proteins at the ends of linear chromosomes.
 They protect the terminal regions of chromosomal DNA from progressive degradation and ensure the integrity of linear chromosomes by preventing DNA repair systems from mistaking the ends of the DNA strand for a double strand break.

 Telomere shortening is associated with aging, mortality and aging-related diseases.
 Normal aging is associated with telomere shortening in both humans and mice, and studies on genetically modified animal models suggest causal links between telomere erosion and aging.
 Leonard Hayflick demonstrated that a normal human fetal cell population will divide between 40 and 60 times in cell culture before entering a senescence phase.
 Each time a cell undergoes mitosis, the telomeres on the ends of each chromosome shorten slightly.
 Cell division will cease once telomeres shorten to a critical length.
 This is useful when uncontrolled cell proliferation (like in cancer) needs to be stopped, but detrimental when normally functioning cells are unable to divide when necessary.

-An enzyme called telomerase elongates telomeres in gametes and embryonic stem cells.
+An enzyme called telomerase elongates telomeres in gametes and stem cells.
 Telomerase deficiency in humans has been linked to several aging-related diseases related to loss of regenerative capacity of tissues.
 It has also been shown that premature aging in telomerase-deficient mice is reverted when telomerase is reactivated.
+The shelterin protein complex regulates telomerase activity in addition to protecting telomeres from DNA repair in eukaryotes.

 Epigenomic alterations

 Out of all the genes that make up a genome, only a subset are expressed at any given time.
 The functioning of a genome depends both on the specific order of its nucleotides (genomic factors), and also on which sections of the DNA chain are spooled on histones and thus rendered inaccessible, and which ones are unspooled and available for transcription (epigenomic factors).
 Depending on the needs of the specific tissue type and environment that a given cell is in, histones can be modified to turn specific genes on or off as needed.
 The profile of where, when and to what extent these modifications occur (the epigenetic profile) changes with aging, turning useful genes off and unnecessary ones on, disrupting the normal functioning of the cell.

 As an example, sirtuins are a type of protein deacetylases that promote the binding of DNA onto histones and thus turn unnecessary genes off.
 These enzymes use NAD as a cofactor.
-As we age, the level of NAD in our cells decreases and so does the ability of sirtuins to turn off unneeded genes at the right time.
+With aging, the level of NAD in cells decreases and so does the ability of sirtuins to turn off unneeded genes at the right time.
 Decreasing the activity of sirtuins has been associated with accelerated aging and increasing their activity has been shown to stave off several age-related diseases.